Common Stock Warrants Frequently Asked Questions

 U.S. Trading Warrants:

-The warrants in the U.S. are trading either on the NYSE or the Nasdaq and can easily be purchased through your current brokerage firm.
+The warrants in the U.S. are trading either on the NYSE, Nasdaq, or OTC markets and can easily be purchased through your current brokerage firm.

 Canadian Trading Warrants: